Yogesh AbichandaniInnovation Analyst View bio

 Marie MaguireMarketing View bio

-A mission-driven marketing communicator, Marie’s passionate about sharing our clients’ successes – and their resulting innovative products and services – and promoting our work to organizations that want to innovate more quickly and better.
-Having worked in France and Switzerland, she brings experience across industries that include consumer packaged goods, organic retail, financial services, education, and local government, and within a United Nations organization.
-Marie studied French, international business and human resources.
+A mission-driven marketing communicator, Marie Maguire’s passionate about sharing our clients’ successes – and their resulting innovative products and services – and promoting our work to organizations that want to innovate more quickly and better.
+Having worked in France and Switzerland, she brings to our clients and our group cultural sensitivity and experience across industries that include consumer packaged goods, organic retail, financial services, education, and local government, and within a United Nations organization.

 Susan Mayer, CFSFood and Agriculture Industry Sector Lead View bio